aidanscannell/reproducible-research-project-template/README.md

 4. Create LaTeX tables directly in python using [tabulate](https://github.com/astanin/python-tabulate) and save them as `.tex` files.
     - Now when you need to re run experiments you don't need to manually update tables in your main `LaTeX` file.
     - Agian, thanks to Arno Solin for showing me this!
+5. GitHub action builds `main.pdf` from [`main.tex`](./paper/main.tex),
+    - This doesn't run the code or make the figures, it just builds the pdf.

 ## Development
 If you want to make changes to the code in [src/](.src/) you should install `pre-commit` with: